Title I Outreach Programs

 Program Guidelines:

-- Program is free for Title 1 Schools
+• Program is free for Title I Schools

-With leadership support from The Zeist Foundation and Wells Fargo Foundation, Title I schools are eligible for free programming at their school or at the Atlanta Botanical Garden.
+With leadership support from our generous philanthropic partners as well as corporate support from Wells Fargo and the Georgia-Pacific Foundation, Title I schools are eligible for free programming at their school or at the Atlanta Botanical Garden.

 Presentation Topics